-Pre-award costs are those incurred prior to the effective date of the Federal award or subaward directly pursuant to the negotiation and in anticipation of the Federal award where such costs are necessary for efficient and timely performance of the scope of work.
-Such costs are allowable only to the extent that they would have been allowable if incurred after the date of the Federal award and only with the written approval of the Federal awarding agency.
-If charged to the award, these costs must be charged to the initial budget period of the award, unless otherwise specified by the Federal awarding agency or pass-through entity.
+Pre-award costs are those incurred before the start date of the Federal award or subaward directly pursuant to the negotiation and in anticipation of the Federal award where such costs are necessary for efficient and timely performance of the scope of work.
+These costs are allowable only to the extent that they would have been allowed if incurred after the start date of the Federal award and only with the written approval of the Federal agency.
+If approved, these costs must be charged to the initial budget period of the Federal award unless otherwise specified by the Federal agency or pass-through entity.

 § 200.459 Professional service costs.

-(a) Costs of professional and consultant services rendered by persons who are members of a particular profession or possess a special skill, and who are not officers or employees of the non-Federal entity, are allowable, subject to paragraphs (b) and (c) of this section when reasonable in relation to the services rendered and when not contingent upon recovery of the costs from the Federal Government.
+(a) Costs of professional and consultant services rendered by persons who are members of a particular profession or possess a special skill and who are not officers or employees of the recipient or subrecipient are allowable, subject to paragraphs (b) and (c) of this section when reasonable in relation to the services rendered and when not contingent upon recovery of the costs from the Federal Government.
 In addition, legal and related services are limited under § 200.435.

-(b) In determining the allowability of costs in a particular case, no single factor or any special combination of factors is necessarily determinative.
+(b) In determining the allowability of costs in a particular case, no single factor or any combination of factors is necessarily determinative.
 However, the following factors are relevant:

 (1) The nature and scope of the service rendered in relation to the service required.

-(2) The necessity of contracting for the service, considering the non-Federal entity's capability in the particular area.
+(2) The necessity of contracting for the service, considering the recipient’s or subrecipient’s capability in the particular area.

-(3) The past pattern of such costs, particularly in the years prior to Federal awards.
+(3) The past pattern of such costs, particularly in the years prior to receiving a Federal award(s).

-(4) The impact of Federal awards on the non-Federal entity's business (i.e., what new problems have arisen).
+(4) The impact of Federal awards on the recipient’s or subrecipient’s business (meaning, what new problems have arisen).

-(5) Whether the proportion of Federal work to the non-Federal entity's total business is such as to influence the non-Federal entity in favor of incurring the cost, particularly where the services rendered are not of a continuing nature and have little relationship to work under Federal awards.
+(5) Whether the proportion of Federal work to the recipient’s or subrecipient’s total business influences the recipient or subrecipient in favor of incurring the cost, particularly where the services rendered are not of a continuing nature and have little relationship to work under Federal awards.

 (6) Whether the service can be performed more economically by direct employment rather than contracting.

-(7) The qualifications of the individual or concern rendering the service and the customary fees charged, especially on non-federally funded activities.
+(7) The qualifications of the individual or entity providing the service and the customary fees charged, especially on non-federally funded activities.

-(8) Adequacy of the contractual agreement for the service (e.g., description of the service, estimate of time required, rate of compensation, and termination provisions).
+(8) Adequacy of the contractual agreement for the service (for example, description of the service, estimate of the time required, rate of compensation, and termination provisions).

-(c) In addition to the factors in paragraph (b) of this section, to be allowable, retainer fees must be supported by evidence of bona fide services available or rendered.
+(c) To be allowable, retainer fees must be supported by evidence of bona fide services available or rendered in addition to the factors in paragraph (b) of this section.

 § 200.460 Proposal costs.

-Proposal costs are the costs of preparing bids, proposals, or applications on potential Federal and non-Federal awards or projects, including the development of data necessary to support the non-Federal entity's bids or proposals.
-Proposal costs of the current accounting period of both successful and unsuccessful bids and proposals normally should be treated as indirect (F&A) costs and allocated currently to all activities of the non-Federal entity.
-No proposal costs of past accounting periods will be allocable to the current period.
+Proposal costs are the costs of preparing bids, proposals, or applications on potential Federal and non-Federal awards or projects, including developing data necessary to support the recipient’s or subrecipient’s bids or proposals.
+Proposal costs of the current accounting period of both successful and unsuccessful bids and proposals normally should be treated as indirect costs and allocated to all current activities of the recipient or subrecipient.
+No proposal costs of past accounting periods may be allocated to the current period.

 § 200.461 Publication and printing costs.

-(a) Publication costs for electronic and print media, including distribution, promotion, and general handling are allowable.
-If these costs are not identifiable with a particular cost objective, they should be allocated as indirect costs to all benefiting activities of the non-Federal entity.
+(a) Publication costs for electronic and print media, including distribution, promotion, and general handling, are allowable.
+These costs should be allocated as indirect costs to all benefiting activities of the recipient or subrecipient if they are not identifiable with a particular cost objective.

-(b) Page charges for professional journal publications are allowable where:
+(b) Page charges, article processing charges (APCs), or similar fees such as open access fees for professional journal publications and other peer-reviewed publications resulting from a Federal award are allowable where: